cheshire-cat-ai/docs/README.md

 hooks:
   - mkdocs/hooks/drawio_file.py
 ```

 Remember that:

 - the tab selected during the save of the draw.io file, will become the initial page when the diagram is opened

 - the layers visible during the save of the draw.io files, will be the default visible layers when the diagram is opened

 - by default, the hooks shapes have to be visible

 - the folder `mkdocs/assets/img/diagrams` contains the svg files used in the main diagram pages, in case you change the diagrams remember to update them.

 ### 🏗️ Build

-The build stage is automated using GitHub action, you don't need to do it in order to contribute.
-However, if you want to have a static copy of the documentation on your local machine you are free to do it.
+The build stage is automated using GitHub Actions, you don't need to do it in order to contribute.
+However, if you want a static copy of the documentation on your local machine you are free to do it.

-`mkdocs build` or `python -m mkdocs build` will create the actual docs static website in a folder named `/docs`.
+`uv run mkdocs build` will create the docs static website in a folder named `/docs`.